-Why making policy on environment is difficult, Case studies based on experiences from developed and developing countries; How the concept of sustainability has influenced the policy, programme practice in development sectors.
-World summits- issues and challenges, Issues related to natural resources management; Emerging new institutions of environmental protection; Capacity Building, Technology Transfer for Sustainable Development; Creating and managing emission related norms; Some success models of efficient environmental management - CNG, Smokelees Choolah, and other successful green models.
+Why making policy on environment is difficult, Case studies hased on experiences from developed and developing countries; How the concept of sustainability has influenced the policy, programme practice in development sectors., World summits- bases and challenges, bases related to natural resources management; Emerging new institutions of environmental protection; Capacity Building, Technology Transfer for Sustainable Development; Creating and manufing emission related norms; Some success models of efficient environmental management - CNG, Smokeless Choolah, and other successful green models.

 IV.
-Developmental Policies and Programmes:
+Developmental Policies and Programmer: